Abdominal Organ Transplant Fellowship Matched Positions

 What licence will I require?

-Upon acceptance to the Fellowship, you will need to obtain an Educational Licence from the College of Physicians & Surgeons of Ontario ( http://www.cpso.on.ca ) This is an extensive process that takes over 6 months.
+Upon acceptance to the Fellowship, your training will be assessed and must be approved by the College of Physicians & Surgeons of Ontario ( http://www.cpso.on.ca ) This is an extensive process that takes over 6 months.

 Are there any Visa requirements?